Vocational training

 To obtain a licence, participants must also meet the following requirements:

-- have no drug or violent offenses on their criminal record in the last 5 years
+- have neither drug offenses nor violent crimes on the criminal record in the last 5 years

 Teaching